This is from a book-length work that I’ve been working on for many years.

 How sweet is that?

 2.7 Submitting to critical examination one of the interpellated binaries picked up from your culture is dangerous business.
 It’s mental pyrotechnics—play with fireworks.
+And doing so should come with a warning label: “Proceed with caution!
+These came into being and persisted for reasons that you should stive to understand.”
 But if you’re careful, there’s a very good chance that you’ll be rewarded by an opening onto beauty.
 And you will discover that much that you thought was a given–that you thought of as THE WAY THINGS ARE–is just stuff people made up and then forgot that they did.
 Downside?
 A lot of frightened people will start treating you as though you are unsettling and uncomfortable.
 What if she blows up some precious preconceptions with that mind of hers?

 2.8 But the tradeoff is worth it.
 The most important of all learning is UNLEARNING.
 You have to take the hero’s journey, step through the wardrobe, fall down the rabbit hole, or go through the portal in the space/time continuum to a place beyond your interpellations, beyond the collective fantasies that go by the name of common sense.
 Real learning requires a period of estrangement from the familiar.
 The upside?
 You return to find the ordinary transmuted—weird and wondrous.
 You see it anew, as on the first day of creation, as though for the first time.